Human Heart Transplantation

 Aetna considers heart transplantation medically necessary for any of the following conditions (not an all-inclusive list) when the member meets the transplanting institution's protocol eligibility criteria.
-In the absence of a protocol, Aetna considers heart transplantation medically necessary for the following indications when the selection criteria listed below are met and none of the absolute contraindications is present:
+In the absence of a protocol, Aetna considers heart transplantation medically necessary for heart failure with irreversible underlying etiology, including the following indications when the selection criteria listed below are met and none of the absolute contraindications is present:

 Selection Criteria for Human Heart Transplantation (for members off protocol, all criteria listed below must be met):

 Note: NYHA Class III and Class IV for heart failure are defined as follows:

 |Class III:||Persons with cardiac disease resulting in marked limitation of physical activity.
 They are comfortable at rest.
 Less than ordinary activity (i.e., mild exertion) causes fatigue, palpitation, dyspnea, or anginal pain.|

 |Class IV:||Persons with cardiac disease resulting in inability to carry on any physical activity without discomfort.
 Symptoms of cardiac insufficiency or of the anginal syndrome may be present even at rest.
 If any physical activity is undertaken, discomfort is increased.|

 Contraindications: Heart transplant is considered not medically necessary for persons with any of the following contraindications:

 Aetna considers cardiac xenotransplantation (e.g., porcine xenografts) experimental and investigational because its safety and effectiveness has not been established.